ray-project/kuberay/apiserver/README.md

   }
 }'
 ```
-then you can have the resource running in kubernetes cluster.
+The Ray resource will then be created in your Kubernetes cluster.

 ### Compute Template